Dolomites Lift Pass Comparison (2026): Which Card Saves You the Most?

 Important: Check Your Dates!

-Before you buy any pass, always double-check the specific opening dates for each lift on your itinerary.
+Before you buy any pass, always double-check the specific opening dates for each lift on the Dolomiti SuperSummer website.
 While the passes themselves become valid in late May, lift operations are staggered: some lower-altitude lifts open in May, but many major cable cars do not open until mid-June, and high-altitude facilities (like Forcella Sassolungo) may not open until July depending on the snow conditions.

 A Perfect 3-Day Itinerary: Maximizing Your Pass